cardene777/Central-Data-Hub/docs/CVCIP-1.md

 ### Price it or not

 We are considering putting a per-address price on NFT's Mint.
-Cross Value Chain is cheap, so if you have a lot of addresses, you can only issue so many of them.
+Xenea is cheap, so if you have a lot of addresses, you can only issue so many of them.
 There is no limit to the number of NFTs that can be issued, so issuing unlimited NFTs is not a problem.
 However, you may need to pay for the creation of communities or other mechanisms in the future.
 Putting a price on the Mint of the NFT will allow sales here to be used for future updates.